sergei-nntu/orb/docs/README.md

 This containerization approach enables greater flexibility, efficiency, and consistency in software development and deployment processes.

+**_note_: to install docker on your local machine, see [here](https://docs.docker.com/engine/install/)**

 ## Docker compose
-On Docker Hub, there are already ready-to-use images that, when launched, create containers with pre-configured repositories, so there's no need to configure anything manually.
+On the docker hub, there are already ready-to-use images that, when launched, create containers with pre-configured repositories, so there's no need to configure anything manually.
 Moreover, a single file can download all these images at once and run them in a single network - docker-compose.yml.